 12.9 Entire Agreement and Modifications to the Terms and Policies.

-These Terms, including all applicable Policies, constitute the entire agreement between the parties with respect to the subject matter hereof and supersede all previous proposals, both oral and written, negotiations, representations, writings and all other communications between the parties.
+These Terms, including all applicable Policies and any Modification Agreement (if any), constitute the entire agreement between the parties with respect to the subject matter hereof and supersede all previous proposals, both oral and written, negotiations, representations, writings and all other communications between the parties.
+"Modification Agreement" means any written agreement signed by Amplifier and you that expressly modifies the terms and conditions set forth in these Terms of Service.
 Amplifier reserves the right to modify the Services and may change, suspend or discontinue any aspect of the Services at any time without any liability to you or any third party.
 Amplifier shall have complete discretion over the features, functions, prices and other terms and conditions on which the Services are offered.
 At any time, Amplifier may change these Terms and any applicable Policies by posting updates to Amplifier.com.
 While Amplifier shall endeavor to notify you of any changes to these Terms or Policies, Amplifier’s failure to do so shall not remove your obligation to comply with such modified Terms or Policies.
 If any modification is unacceptable to you, your only recourse is to stop using the Services.
 If you do not stop using the Services, you shall be conclusively deemed to have accepted the modifications.

 These Terms and all applicable Policies will be binding upon and inure to the benefit of the parties and their respective successors and assigns.
 You may not assign these Terms or any Policies (including without limitation, by merger, operation of law or otherwise) without the prior written consent of Amplifier; provided however, that you may without such consent assign these Terms and such Policies in connection with the sale or transfer of all or substantially all of your business or in connection with a merger or other consolidation with another entity.